jserot/rfsm/README.md

 The generated SystemC (resp.
 VHDL) code is written in sub-directory `./systemc` (resp. `./vhdl`).
-Also generated in these directories is a dedicated `Makefile` for compiling and running the generated code.
+Also generated in these directories is a dedicated `Makefile` for compiling and running the generated code and viewing the results.
 This `Makefile` is derived from a template located in directory `<opam_prefix>/share/rfsm/templates/`.
 These templates will also probably have to be adjusted to suit your local `SystemC` or `VHDL` installation.